Templates / Tera

 }

-In this example we have created a custom filter my_filter.
-The key function is config, which is the place were we're going to define our Tera instance, which is passed as a parameter.
+, which is the place were we're going to define our Tera instance, which is passed as a parameter.

-2. In src/main.rs call kalgan::set_tera_config and pass the function config as a parameter:
+and pass the function config

 ...